Polarized K3 surfaces with an automorphism of order 3 and low Picard number: Proof of the first theorem

+As the Picard lattice of a K3 surface with a non-symplectic automorphism of order $3$ is always even (\autoref{c:evenrho}), we conclude that $h_{3,2}\in \{ 4,6 \}$, proving the second statement. \end{proof}

 \begin{remark} We are left to show that, for every integer $d>1$, the bound $h_{3,2d}=2$ can be attained over $\IQ$.
-In fact, \autoref{t:AS} only assures the existence of a K3 surface $(X,U,\alpha)$ over $\IC$.
-The authors give the projective model~\eqref{eq:U} and one might expect that for a random choice of coefficients of $p(t)$ one obtains a K3 surface with Picard number $2$.
-A practical problem arises though: computing the Picard number of a generic K3 surface in Weierstrass form is not easy.
+In fact, a priori $X$ is only defined over $\IC$.
+One might expect that for a random choice of rational coefficients of $p(t)$ one still obtains a K3 surface with Picard number $2$.
+A practical problem arises though: computing the Picard number of a K3 surface given in its Weierstrass form is not easy.

 Luckily we can use the beautiful K3 surface